sachinym/Github-Advanced-Security/Module3-Software_Composition_Analysis.md

 1. Click on **Commit Changes** once again in the pop-up that appears.

    ![github-advisory-database](images/g8.png)

-    >**Note:** To update the dependency-review.yml file, use a two-tab approach.
-In your first tab, navigate to the dependency-review.yml file.
-Then, in your second tab, find the updated code for this file.
-Copy the entire updated code from the second tab, return to the first tab, and paste it to replace all existing content in the dependency-review.yml file.
-Finally, click on "Commit changes" to save your updates.
-We're using this method because direct file updates are sometimes not allowed and may result in an error message stating that the file already exists.
-This approach helps bypass that issue and ensures your changes are successfully applied.

 1. Now back in the **ghas-bootcamp-webgoat** repository, go to the **pom.xml** file.